ydhongHIT/DDRNet/README.md

  DDRNet_23   | 0.0433 | 62.7  |
  DDRNet_39   | 0.0428 | 36.3  |

  Please refer to [comma10k-baseline](https://github.com/YassineYousfi/comma10k-baseline) for train and test details.
-The FPS is tested with our method under the same conditions.
+The FPS is tested with the method of our paper under the same conditions.

 ## Results on Cityscapes server